uncefact/spec-untp/website/docs/specification/DigitalFacilityRecord.md

 The Facility object nested within FacilityRecord comprises

 * An identifier for the facility.
-This could be a self-issued DID, or an ID managed by an industry association such as a member/facility register, or a global location scheme such as a GS1 GLN.
+This could be a self-issued DID, or an ID managed by an industry association such as a member/facility register, or a global location scheme.
 Whatever the facility identifier scheme, facility IDs should be resolvable and verifiable.
 * The registered id of the facility.
 * A short description of the facility.
 * The registered name of the facility.